FelipeDecome/podcastr_nlw/README.md

 -   [ ] Create a new color scheme.
 -   [ ] Implements dark mode.
 -   [ ] Create a landing page.

--   [ ] Save users favorite shows. (at first, using LocalStorage)
--   [ ] List episodes based on users favorite shows.
+-   [ ] Implements a new Card design without the members label.
--   [ ] Save user progress. (at first, using LocalStorage)
+-   [ ] Remove members column in the Episodes table.

 ## Chores